University of Technology Sydney

 There are core studies in various electrical engineering subjects with advanced specialisations in control, embedded systems, renewable energy, electrical drives and power systems.
 Programming is also included.

-Electrical power: generation, transmission, distribution, and alternative energy; industrial manufacturing; mining; oil and gas industries; computer systems and software; electrical systems’ design; telecommunications industry; data systems; biomedical engineering; entertainment; transportation.
+Electrical power: generation, transmission, distribution, and alternative energy; industrial manufacturing; mining; oil and gas industries; computer systems and software; electrical systems’ design; telecommunications industry; data systems; entertainment; transportation.

-The Bachelor of Engineering (Honours) is accredited by Engineers Australia and recognised internationally by signatories to the Washington Accord.
+The Bachelor of Engineering (Honours) majoring in Electrical Engineering is fully accredited by Engineers Australia at the level of Professional Engineer and is recognised internationally by signatories to the Washington Accord.

 All students are required to complete a minimum of 12 weeks work experience.
 Students in the Diploma in Professional Engineering Practice undertake 2 x 6-month Work Integrated Learning internships in year 2 and year 4 which integrates theory with practice.